OWASP/owasp-mastg/README.md

 1. Read it on [Gitbook](https://mobile-security.gitbook.io/mobile-security-testing-guide/).
 The book is automatically synchronized with the main repo.
 You can use the gitbook command line tool to generate PDF, epub, and other e-book formats, once you have checked out this repo.

-To generate the epub version you can use the following command
+To generate the epub version you can use the following command:

 ```bash
 $ gitbook epub ./ Generated/MSTG.epub
 ```

 2. Check the [releases](URLHERE!).
-Here you can find a PDF, an epub and a DocX document for any given tagged version.
+Here you can find a PDF, the sources zipped and a DocX document for any given tagged version.
 Please note that the documents are generated automatically per tag.
-More work needs to be done to improve the assets (especially on the DocX).

 3. Get the [e-book](https://leanpub.com/mobile-security-testing-guide-preview).
 The book is available for free, but you can choose to purchase it at a price of your choosing if you wish to support our project.
 All funds raised through sales of the e-book go directly into the project budget and will be used to fund production of future releases.